svaksha/Julia.jl/Statistics.md

 + [FRED.jl](https://github.com/joidegn/FRED.jl) :: Package to read from the St. Louis Federal Reserve Bank API.
 + [InterestRates.jl](https://github.com/felipenoris/InterestRates.jl) :: Tools for Term Structure of Interest Rates calculation, aimed at the valuation of financial contracts, specially Fixed Income instruments, indexing and Term Structures.
 + [Ito.jl](https://github.com/aviks/Ito.jl) :: An open source toolkit for financial computing in Julia.
-+ [LibTrading.jl](https://github.com/StefanKarpinski/LibTrading.jl) :: A wrapper for the libtrading library, an "open source API for high-performance, low-latency trading applications".
++ [LibTrading.jl](https://github.com/StefanKarpinski/LibTrading.jl) :: A wrapper for the libtrading library, an _open source API for high-performance, low-latency trading applications_.
 + [MCInsurance.jl](https://github.com/mkriele/MCInsurance.jl) :: This Julia package provides multi-period Monte Carlo simulations for life insurance.
 + [OpenFiscaCore.jl](https://github.com/openfisca/OpenFiscaCore.jl) :: A port of OpenFisca-Core to Julia.
 This is the core module of OpenFisca, without GUI or country-specific code & data.
 + [OpenFiscaFrance.jl](https://github.com/openfisca/OpenFiscaFrance.jl) :: A port of OpenFisca-France to Julia, containing the formulas and parameters of the french tax-benefit system.